 - Self-examination based upon one of your top 5 values.

 - A point of conviction regarding sin or a spiritual practice.

 - Reflection on a day’s event in light of your “life story.”
 These are great for sharing later with spouse, children, or grandchildren as a discipling moment or family heirloom.

 - A personal goal for change and steps of implementation.
 This is a particularly good subject to record after an insightful Bible study or sermon.

 - A prayer in the form of a letter regarding a key life concern.

 - A narrative of a key life event from younger days and the impact you see that it has had upon you.

 - Sermon notes with your reflections.

 I encourage you to consider this practice.
 Many have found it as an immensely profitable way to (1) maintain a focus on your purpose in life, (2) increase the level of intentionality with which they live; (3) enhance the depth of their relationships, especially marriage and family; (4) measure progress and gain encouragement in their walk with God; and (5) remember God’s faithfulness during times that are difficult.

-If this post was beneficial for you, then considering reading other blogs from my “Favorite Posts on Spiritual Disciplines” post which address other facets of this subject.
+If this post was beneficial for you, then consider reading other blogs from my “Favorite Posts on Spiritual Disciplines” post which address other facets of this subject.